isc-projects/kea/CONTRIBUTING.md

 some other change or by the code that hasn't been written yet.

 See Building Kea with Unit Tests for instructions on how to run unit-tests.
-If you happen to touch any database related code, make sure you compile your code with –with-mysql, –with-pgsql and/or –with-cql as needed.
+If you happen to touch any database related code, make sure you compile your code with –with-mysql and/or –with-pgsql as needed.
 For example, if you change something substantial, make sure the other compilation options still work.

 If you happen to add new files or have modified any Makefile.am files, it is also a good idea to check if you haven't broken the distribution process: